-At least one of the following factors must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting peritoneal adhesions or death from peritoneal adhesions with the circumstances of a person's relevant service:
+At least one of the following factors must exist before it can be said that, on the balance of probabilities, peritoneal adhesions or death from peritoneal adhesions is connected with the circumstances of a person's relevant service:

 - (1) having intra-abdominal or pelvic surgery at least two days before the clinical onset of peritoneal adhesions; - (2) having peritonitis at least two days before the clinical onset of peritoneal adhesions; - (3) having a disease from the specified list of inflammatory diseases involving the peritoneum or peritoneal cavity at least two days before the clinical onset of peritoneal adhesions; - Note: specified list of inflammatory diseases is defined in the Schedule 1 Dictionary. - (4) having a perforation of the peritoneum at least two days before the clinical onset of peritoneal adhesions; - (5) having penetrating trauma to the peritoneum or major blunt trauma to the abdominopelvic region at least two days before the clinical onset of peritoneal adhesions; - Note: major blunt trauma is defined in the Schedule 1 Dictionary. - (6) having a bacterial or fungal infection involving the peritoneal cavity at least two days before the clinical onset of peritoneal adhesions;